 Gallbladder surgery negligence is when a surgeon does not do their job at an acceptable level, harming you in the process.

 Surgical negligence is the surgeon not doing their job correctly, and there is no excuse for it.
-After gallbladder surgery negligence, you will require more treatment and surgery, experience discomfort and may endure ill health for the rest of your life.
+After negligent gallbladder surgery, you will require more treatment and surgery, experience discomfort and may endure ill health for the rest of your life.

-Gallbladder surgery negligence is the result of a surgeon working below professional standards.
-It is surgery of such a poor quality that no other surgeon would provide or accept it.
+Gallbladder surgery complications happen when a surgeon operates at a level below professional standards.
+It is surgery of such a poor quality that no other medical professional would provide or accept it.

 Many common gallbladder surgery claims for negligence are seen every year, and you can claim compensation when you suffer one.